bgachara/bgachara.github.io/posts/rust_ref.md

 let string = number.2;

 ```
 - Access fields of a tuple using dot notation.
-- We can also destructure a tuple anywhere the Rust syntax allows it.
+We can also destructure a tuple anywhere the Rust syntax allows it.

 ### Tuple struct

-- if we want to reuse a tuple across the codebase, we can define it as it's own custom type.
-- This is referred to as a Named Tuple or a Tuple Struct using the struct keyword.
+- If we want to reuse a tuple across the codebase, we can define it as it's own custom type.
+This is referred to as a Named Tuple or a Tuple Struct using the struct keyword.

 ```rust
 /* tuple struct declarations must end with */